-Carolyn Yim is a multi-disciplinary founder and designer.
+Carolyn Yim is a multi-disciplinary founder and writer.

 ~